-- Before you replace a RAID adapter; because the adapter might contain nonvolatile write cache data and configuration data for the attached disk arrays, additional problems can be created by replacing an adapter. - Before you remove functioning disks in a disk array; because the disk array might become degraded or failed and additional problems might be created if functioning disks are removed from a disk array.
+- Obtain assistance before you replace a RAID adapter; because the adapter might contain nonvolatile write cache data and configuration data for the attached disk arrays, additional problems can be created by replacing an adapter. - · Obtain assistance before you remove functioning disks in a disk array; because the disk array might become degraded or failed and additional problems might be created if functioning disks are removed from a disk array.

-Determine if the problem still exists for the adapter which logged this error by examining the SAS connections as follows:
+Determine whether the problem still exists for the adapter which logged this error by examining the SAS connections as follows:

-- 1. Start the IBM SAS Disk Array Manager.

-- a.
-Start Diagnostics and select Task Selection on the Function Selection screen.

-- b.
-Select RAID Array Manager.

-- c.
-Select IBM SAS Disk Array Manager.

-- 2. Select Diagnostics and Recovery Options.

-- 3. Select Show SAS Controller Physical Resources.

-- 4. Select Show Fabric Path Graphical View.
+- 1. Start the IBM SAS Disk Array Manager. - a.
+Start Diagnostics and select Task Selection on the Function Selection display. - b.
+Select RAID Array Manager > IBM SAS Disk Array Manager. - 2.
+Select Diagnostics and Recovery Options > Show SAS Controller Physical Resources > Show Fabric Path Graphical View.